 Don’t let that blank box keep you from communicating.

-At Rally, we have these pre-written templates built into the platform.
+At Rally, we have these pre-written text message templates built into the platform.
 They’re not just a PDF handout we threw in as an extra, they’re literally built into the user interface to make crafting text messages easier.

-Pick from a library of pre-written message templates and customize them to meet your needs.
+Pick from a library of pre-written text message templates and customize them to meet your needs.
 For example, we have scripts to:

 - Warm up a list when you have new phone numbers.

 - Connect with volunteers.